shundhammer/ruby-commented-config-file/README.md

 The content lines may all have the same number of columns (like in `/etc/fstab`), or they might have different numbers of columns.

+## Diff

+This class performs diffs just like the Linux/Unix `diff -u` command.

+It operates on string arrays to make it useful in many places where you might want to get a diff to write it to a log file.